 Electronics Technicians or Electricians

 Electricians are the classical profession that is always in demand everywhere in the world.
-In Germany, you can choose between many fields such as equipment and systems, automation technology, operation technology, energy and building technology, buildings and infrastructure systems, information and system technology, and others.
+In Germany, you can choose between many fields including:

 The term Electronics Technician is wide in Germany thus trainees have many job options and places for work to choose from.

 Plastik is huge noways, it is used everywhere.
 Germany produces and processes plastic and other synthetic materials.
 There are many professions to choose from in this category, all in high demand.

 It includes different professions, particularly construction mechanics in welding technology you can learn in the form of vocational training.

 Energy technology is very important for our future, therefore you can expect a secure job for many years to come.
 Different vocational courses can be found in this industry.